geertjanvdk/xkit/README.md

 end, if you sit down, you can write down what you need in a few hours and never think of the dependency again.

-The `xhttp` wrappers around the Go's `http` package offering a `xhttp.Client` which makes it a bit easier to communicate with web APIs for example.
+The `xhttp` wrapper around the Go's `http` package offering a `xhttp.Client` which makes it a bit easier to communicate with web APIs for example.

 It also offers `xhttp.ServeReMux` which is a multiplexer (mux) that uses regular expressions and can restrict HTTP methods.
-It also can capture values using Django's style.
-All that in 300 lines of simple code (we don't care about performance too much).
+It can also capture values using Django's style.
+All that in 300 lines of simple code (we don't focus too much on performance).

 Example: